Thoracic outlet syndrome (TOS) refers to the clinical features that arise from compression of the neurovascular bundle

 Recent trauma, repetitive motion occupations, athletes*, or anatomical variations are potential risk factors for TOS

 The specific clinical features present will be dependent on neurological, arterial, or venous involvement.
 Symptoms may also worsen with certain movements, e.g. shoulder abduction or extension.

 On examination, assess for areas of weakness or numbness, for swelling or tenderness, and any features of limb ischaemia.
 Tenderness over the scalene muscles is often present.

 Special Tests for Thoracic Outlet Syndrome

-- Adson’s manoeuvre – Palpate the radial pulse on the affected side, with the arm initially abducted to 30 degrees.
-Ask the patient to turn their head and look at the affected side’s shoulder, before fully abducting, extending, and laterally rotating the shoulder.
-Any decrease or loss of pulse is suggestive of TOS.
+Adson’s manoeuvre – Palpate the radial pulse on the affected side, with the arm initially abducted to 30 degrees, then ask the patient to turn their head and look at the affected side’s shoulder; fully abduct, extend, and laterally rotate the shoulder

-- Roo’s test – Abduct and externally rotate the shoulder on the affected side to 90 degrees, bend the elbow to 90 degrees, then asking the patient to open and close the hands slowly over a 3-minute period.
-Worsening symptoms will develop if TOS is present.
+Roo’s test – Abduct and externally rotate the shoulder on the affected side to 90 degrees, bend the elbow to 90 degrees, then ask the patient to open and close the hands slowly over a 3-minute period

-- Elvey’s test – Extend the arm to 90 degrees, with the elbow extended and wrist dorsiflexed, then tilt the patients ear to each shoulder.
-A loss of the radial pulse or worsening symptoms is suggestive of TOS.
+Elvey’s test – Extend the arm to 90 degrees, with the elbow extended and wrist dorsiflexed, then tilt the patients ear to each shoulder

 A chest radiograph (CXR) is important to identify potential bony abnormalities* such as cervical ribs (Fig. 2), long transverse cervical processes, or rib/clavicular fracture calluses